alhajee/ckan/doc/theming/javascript.rst

 known as *graceful degradation*, and is a basic tenet of web accessibility.

-In the sections below, we'll walk you through the steps to add a new JavaScript feature to CKAN - dataset info popovers.
+In the sections below, we'll walk you through the steps to add a new JavaScript feature to FMLD - dataset info popovers.
 We'll add an info button to each dataset on the datasets page which, when clicked, opens a popover containing some extra information and user actions related to the dataset: